-You are welcome to view a blank, sample copy of the application.
+You are welcome to view a blank, sample application.

 Q. What kind of proposals are funded?

 We seek to fund proposals on new, important, and original topics.
 Projects involving collections that have been well-used and from which much has already been published are far less likely to be funded.
 Applications from doctoral students, recent doctorates, independent scholars, and applicants from under-resourced communities, are especially welcome.
 The proposal should address specifically the relevance to the proposed research of unique resources found in the Princeton University Library collections.

 Q. The materials I am interested in are on microfilm or are of a small volume.
 Should I apply?

 Generally speaking, applications that seek to primarily use materials also available on microfilm that can be loaned or purchased are not funded.
-Projects needing only a modest amount of materials that can be fulfilled by a photoduplication request are not funded.
+Projects needing only a modest amount of materials that can be fulfilled by a digitization request are not funded.